College Students’ COVID-19 Resource Guide

 As the COVID pandemic continues to impact student life and education plans, we’re here for you.
-At Scholarship America, we believe in student success – and, beyond scholarships, we want to provide you with some resources to help you prepare and succeed during this uncertain school year.
+At Scholarship America, we believe in student success – and, beyond scholarships, we want to provide you with some resources to help you prepare and succeed during this uncertain time.

 In Case You Missed It: Scholarship America Resources

-In the months since COVID-19 hit the U.S., Scholarship America has been working to keep students informed about scholarships, COVID-19 and the CARES Act.
+Throughout the pandemic, Scholarship America has been working to keep students informed about scholarships, COVID-19 and the CARES Act.